-CLASS REFUND POLICY: If after the first two (2) classes you decide that what I'm offering is not for you, I offer a full, unconditional refund as long as you let me know before the start of the 3rd class (10 business days from the start of class, as AB 1319 requires).
+CLASS REFUND POLICY: If after the first two (2) classes you decide that what I'm offering is not for you, I offer a full, unconditional refund as long as you let me know before the start of the 3rd class (10 business days from the start of class).

-COACHING REFUND POLICY: I offer a fully, unconditional refund for up to 10 business days from our first paid session.
+COACHING REFUND POLICY: I offer a full, unconditional refund for up to 10 business days from our first paid session.

 The full text of law AB 1319 is posted below for you to read and enjoy!